5yutan5/PyQtDarkTheme/README.md

 Dark theme for PySide and PyQt.

-This python module applies a theme to a Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using a qt stylesheets system.
+This python package applies a flat dark theme to a Qt applications(PySide6, PyQt6, PyQt5 and PySide2) using a qt stylesheets system.
 There's a Light Theme too.
 Color and style balanced from the Dark theme for easy viewing in daylight.